EfogDev/react-services-injector/README.md

   toRender: ['Storage'] //we only need Storage in the component });
 ```
 > **Important!** Second argument of `injector.connect` is object containing `toRender` array. `toRender` should contain names of services that render result of component depends on.
 You will be still able to use any service you want in the component.
+If you don't pass `toRender` property, injector will consider that the components rendering depends on every service, so please, don't forget to pass it.

 > **Note:** you shouldn't use services in the class constructor.
 You can't to, actually.
 Use it, for example, in the `componentWillMount` lifecycle method if you need something to be done once component is created.